J. Robert Oppenheimer: Institute for Advanced Study

 In November 1945, Oppenheimer left Los Alamos to return to Caltech, but soon found that his heart was no longer in teaching.
 In 1947, he accepted an offer from Lewis Strauss to take up the directorship of the Institute for Advanced Study in Princeton, New Jersey.
 This meant moving back east and leaving Ruth Tolman, the wife of his friend Richard Tolman, with whom he had begun an affair after leaving Los Alamos.
 The job came with a salary of $20,000 per annum, plus rent-free accommodation in the director's house, a 17th-century manor with a cook and groundskeeper, surrounded by 265 acre of woodlands.
-He collected European furniture, and French post-impressionist and Fauvist artworks.
+He collected European furniture, and French Post-Impressionist and Fauvist artworks.
 His art collection included works by Cézanne, Derain, Despiau, de Vlaminck, Picasso, Rembrandt, Renoir, Van Gogh and Vuillard.

 Oppenheimer brought together intellectuals at the height of their powers and from a variety of disciplines to answer the most pertinent questions of the age.
 He directed and encouraged the research of many well-known scientists, including Freeman Dyson, and the duo of Chen Ning Yang and Tsung-Dao Lee, who won a Nobel Prize for their discovery of parity non-conservation.
 He also instituted temporary memberships for scholars from the humanities, such as T. S. Eliot and George F. Kennan.
 Some of these activities were resented by a few members of the mathematics faculty, who wanted the institute to stay a bastion of pure scientific research.
 Abraham Pais said that Oppenheimer himself thought that one of his failures at the institute was being unable to bring together scholars from the natural sciences and the humanities.

-During a series of conferences in New York from 1947 through 1949, physicists switched back from war work to theoretical issues.
-Under Oppenheimer's direction, physicists tackled the greatest outstanding problem of the pre-war years: infinite, divergent, and nonsensical expressions in the quantum electrodynamics of elementary particles.
+During a series of conferences in New York—the Shelter Island Conference in 1947, the Pocono Conference in 1948, and the Oldstone Conference in 1949—physicists transitioned from war work back to theoretical issues.
+Under Oppenheimer's direction, physicists tackled the greatest outstanding problem of the pre-war years: infinite, divergent, and seemingly nonsensical expressions in the quantum electrodynamics of elementary particles.
 Julian Schwinger, Richard Feynman and Shin'ichiro Tomonaga tackled the problem of regularization, and developed techniques that became known as renormalization.
 Freeman Dyson was able to prove that their procedures gave similar results.
 The problem of meson absorption and Hideki Yukawa's theory of mesons as the carrier particles of the strong nuclear force were also tackled.
 Probing questions from Oppenheimer prompted Robert Marshak's innovative two-meson hypothesis: that there are actually two types of mesons, pions and muons.
 This led to Cecil Frank Powell's breakthrough and subsequent Nobel Prize for the discovery of the pion.

+Oppenheimer served as director of the institute until 1966, when he gave up the position due to his failing health.
+As of 2023, he is the longest-serving director of the institute.